saiprasathgopinathan/JavaProjects/README.md

 ![Screenshot](5.PNG)

 # Student DataBase Mainteanance
 Using JavaFX interactive UI is created.
-MySQL and Apache services are used for creating, inserting, updating, fetching and deleting the record in the table.
+MySQL and Apache services are used for creating, inserting, updating, fetching and deleting the record in the table.<br>
 ![Screenshot](6.PNG)